Berdugo1994/cohesion-pipeline/README.md

 ```

 ## Usage Example
-The input to the cohesion_score function must be a csv, txt, tsv file with a tab['\t'] seperator and must have 'label' and 'text' columns
+The input to the cohesion_score function must be a csv, txt, tsv file with a tab['\t'] seperator and must have 'label' and 'text' columns,
+The 'text' is a list of strings which represents all the corpus senteces while the 'label' is a list of integers that repressents the cuprus divison.
+for example, senteces 1,2,3 are belong to group 1 and senteces 4,5 belongs to 2.
 ```python
 import pandas as pd
 from cohesion import cohesion_pipeline